fiveisprime/css-snow/readme.md

 </div>
 ````

-Add the desired amount of snow using JavaScript (note that keyframes animations are pretty CPU intensive and will make you sad).
+Add the desired amount of snow using JavaScript (note that keyframes animations are pretty CPU intensive and might make you sad).

 ````javascript
 snow.addSnow('container','snow-container', 40);